Qbbk/Telegram-Username-Checker-1/README.md

 1. Prepare a list of usernames to check by adding them to a file (e.g., `list.txt`), with each username on a separate line.
 2. Update the script to set the correct file paths for the input list and the output file where valid usernames will be saved.
+3. Go to the folder on the terminal: `cd Telegram-Username-Checker`.
-3. Run the script using Python: `python username_checker.py`.
+4. Run the script using Python: `python main.py`.
-4. The script will check each username in the list, display a progress bar, and print the valid usernames.
+5. The script will check each username in the list, display a progress bar, and print the valid usernames.
-5. The valid usernames will also be saved to the specified output file (e.g., `valid.txt`).
+6. The valid usernames will also be saved to the specified output file (e.g., `valid.txt`).

 ## Dependencies